 Plan and Prep, then Prep and Plan Some More

 It’s impossible to over-prepare for a coaching session.
 This is time that would otherwise be spent selling, so coaches must respect the rep’s commitment and ensure they use sessions wisely.
 According to Damon, Head of Global Strategy at Sandler Training, a manager “sharing a couple of ideas isn’t coaching.”
 Rather, each engagement should be “intentional” and “purposeful.”

-Prior to each session, coaches should have reviewed the recommended playbooks or content kits and have a plan of action in place.
-This ensures that as they work with reps, they are strategically guiding the rep to recognize and make a specific behavioral change — and ultimately improve performance.
+Prior to each session, coaches should have reviewed the recommended playbooks or content kits and have a coaching plan in place.
+This ensures that as they work with reps, they are strategically guiding the rep to recognize and make a specific behavioral change — and ultimately improve sales success and performance.